matomo-org/developer-documentation/docs/5.x/matomo-links.md

 const url = externalRawLink('https://matomo.org/docs/tracking-goals-web-analytics/'),
 ```

-Append campaign parameters to a link returning an HTML tag in the format:
+Append campaign parameters to a link while returning an opening HTML tag in the format:

 `<a target="_blank" rel="noreferrer noopener" href="[ link with campaign params ]">`